Figuring out how to save money can be hard, especially if you are a low income earner.

 How to save money can be so much simpler if you can bring your lunch to work.

-Therefore, pass on dining out, especially with co-workers, and watch your savings quickly add up.
+Therefore, pass on eating out for lunch and watch your savings quickly add up.

 I did that once and boy, I overspent on groceries!